Green Teens Youth Gardening Program - Winner of several CT State Youth Awards for vegetables and flowers grown by our youth at Trackside.

 Spring program or during the weekly Summer session while harvesting produce for

 the Wilton Food Pantry along with cutting and making fresh flower arrangements

 Green Teens is open to youth currently enrolled in grades 5-8.
 Led by experienced gardeners from the Wilton Garden Club, youth will participate in hands-on activities of designing garden beds, planting, maintaining, harvesting as well as learning how to cook with the produce grown in their gardens.
 There will also be an opportunity for families and friends to work the gardens over the summer months.

 Laurie Musilli and Pam Nobumoto are coordinating the Green Teens program for the Wilton Garden Club.
 The program is also being supported by Jim Hunter of the Wilton High School Organic Garden and Jonathan Kirschner of Ambler Farm.
 Both organizations will be donating seedlings to the program.
-Other groups supporting the garden this summer will be Girl Scout Troop 50349 and Boy Scout Troop 20.
+Other groups supporting the garden this summer will be many Wilton Girl Scouts and Boy Scout Troop 20.
 They will assist with weekly produce and flower harvesting and delivery.